 Our exposure to market risk for changes in interest rates relates to the increase or decrease in the amount of interest income we can earn on our investment portfolio, changes in the market value of investments due to changes in interest rates, the increase or decrease in realized gains and losses on investments and the amount of interest expense we must pay with respect to various outstanding debt instruments.
-Our risk associated with fluctuating interest expense is limited to certain equipment leases.
 We currently do not use interest rate derivative instruments to manage exposure to interest rate changes.